LukeMSimmons/LukeMSimmons/README.md

 for an iterative Agile framework.

 ## I am interested in developing my skills in..
 pyspark, advanced ML, & applied bayesian reasoning.
+I also want to get better at quick web app style dashboards using Mercury, Flask, or maybe just Holoviews in JupyterLab.

-## How to reach me ...
+## Contact
 You can email me at contact.lukesimmons@gmail.com